KristenZhao/constantinelignos.github.io/pybootcamp/iteration2.md

 {% endhighlight %}

-This is going to be rather slow and inefficient for building larger lists because `words` will be resized repeatedly.
+This is going to be rather slow and inefficient for building larger lists because of the way that appending/extending a list in a loop works.

 Instead, we can build a list with a powerful syntactic construct called a _list comprehension_.
 Let's first consider the simplest list